13 (musical): Film

 In 2014, CBS Films announced that they intended to produce a film adaption of the musical.
 The screenplay was expected to be written by Bert V. Royal, with producers Laurence Mark, Bob Boyett and executive producer David Blackman.
-Jason Robert Brown is expected to oversee the adaptation's music and lyrics.
+Jason Robert Brown was expected to oversee the adaptation's music and lyrics.

 However, in 2019, it was announced that 13 would become a Netflix original film with Neil Meron producing.
-The screenplay is now expected to be written by Robert Horn and directed by Tamra Davis.
+The screenplay was expected to be written by Robert Horn and directed by Tamra Davis.
 In October 2020, Neil Meron issued an open casting call for the teen roles, with rehearsals set to begin in March 2021.
-In April 2021, it was announced that Davis, Jason Robert Brown, Horn, Bob Boyett and Mark Nicholson will produce the film with Eli Golden (Evan), Gabriella Uhl (Patrice), JD McCrary (Brett), Frankie McNellis (Lucy), Lindsey Blackwell (Kendra), Jonathan Lengel (Archie), Ramon Reed (Eddie), Nolen Dubuc (Malcolm), Luke Islam (Carlos), Shechinah Mpumlwana (Cassie), Kayleigh Cerezo (Molly), Wyatt Moss (Zee), Liam Wignall (KC), and Khiyla Aynne (Charlotte) set to star.
-In May 2021, it was announced that Debra Messing (Mom) is set to star in the film.
+In April 2021, it was announced that Davis, Jason Robert Brown, Horn, Bob Boyett and Mark Nicholson would produce the film with Eli Golden (Evan), Gabriella Uhl (Patrice), JD McCrary (Brett), Frankie McNellis (Lucy), Lindsey Blackwell (Kendra), Jonathan Lengel (Archie), Ramon Reed (Eddie), Nolen Dubuc (Malcolm), Luke Islam (Carlos), Shechinah Mpumlwana (Cassie), Kayleigh Cerezo (Molly), Wyatt Moss (Zee), Liam Wignall (KC), and Khiyla Aynne (Charlotte) set to star.
+In May 2021, it was announced that Debra Messing (Mom) was set to star in the film.
 In June, they cast Rhea Perlman (Grandma Ruth), Josh Peck (Rabbi Shaperio) and Peter Hermann (Joel Goldman).

 It was said that content from the 2009 book would also be used in the film adaptation.